About ASMS

 The Member-at-Large (MAL) for Education serves a two-year term.
 Duties and responsibilities include:

-1. Chairs the Education Committee;
+1. Chair the Education Committee;

 Return to Board of Directors Election page to learn about other roles and their nominees.